drewan1984/intouch_insight/UserGuide.md

 * *The year may be specified using the drop-down in the upper left-hand corner of the web page.*
 * *Columns may be sorted by clicking the desired column headings*
-* *Table page sizes may be adjusted using the *Countries Per page* drop down menu above the table.*
+* *Table page sizes may be adjusted using the "Countries Per page" drop down menu above the table.*

 #### Athlete Data Table
 The second data table, **the athlete table**, provides the athletes for the country selected within the country data table.